FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 - After it downloads, click the gear next to the game, and select the wine version you've downloaded (or, if you're using ProtonGE, point that to the proton file)
 - For mf-install, open up the terminal, go into its folder, and type `WINEPREFIX="/your/path/to/wheretheprefixfolderis" ./mf-install.sh` (if you use protonGE, the prefix is somewhere else, like `<steamdir>/SteamApps/compatdata/something/pfx`)
 - Go into the KH1.5+2.5's folder, and rename the EPIC folder in EPIC.bak
-- Since Wine can't handle the transitions between cutscenes launcher and the game yet (thanks to the switching between DX11 and DX12), you'll have to grab [@xlash123's script](https://gist.github.com/xlash123/74e8671848d0c13920e182af96945ba5) as stated [here](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/issues/2#issuecomment-890655837) to make it work.
-The process is, tho, very similar to Lutris, so it's not that difficult to perform.
-Thanks a million to him!
+- Since Wine can't handle the transitions between cutscenes launcher and the game yet (thanks to the switching between DX11 and DX12), you'll have to grab [@xlash123's script](https://gist.github.com/xlash123/74e8671848d0c13920e182af96945ba5) as stated [here](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/issues/2#issuecomment-890655837),Thanks a million to him!
+- How to use the script?
+Follow the comments marked with # inside, and after you've setup everything, make the script executable (by opening up a terminal where the script is, typing `sudo chmod +x kh-1.5.sh` and confirm) and then run it (always from the terminal: `./kh-1.5.sh`).

 Little proofs for you all:
 ![](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/blob/main/photo_2021-06-22_17-51-08.jpg)